Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

 the line bundle $\fg_*$ is given by the $T$-root space $\fg_\gA$ on the copy of $S$ indexed by $\gA$, and $e$ amounts to a trivialization of each $\fg_\gA$ (equivalently, to a nilpotent section of $\fg \ce \Lie(G)$ that is principal with respect to $\Delta$).
 Thus, in the split case the datum of a quasi-pinning amounts to that of a pinning. \epp

-We are ready to build a twisted Kostant section under more general conditions than in \cite[2.2.5]{Ngo10}.
+We are ready to build a twisted Kostant section under more general conditions than in \cite[Lemme~2.2.5]{Ngo10}.

-\begin{prop} Let $T \subset B \subset G$ be a quasi-split reductive group over a scheme $S$ with Lie algebras $\ft \subset \fb \subset \fg$ and Weyl group $W \ce N_G(T)/T$, let $\bG$ be the reductive $S$-group that is the form of $G$ that is split Zariski locally on $S$,\footnote{We recall from \cite{SGA3IIInew}*{XXII, 1.13} that the root datum of a split group is necessarily constant on the base.} and suppose that there is a $\bG$-isomorphism
+\begin{prop} Let $T \subset B \subset G$ be a quasi-split reductive group over a scheme $S$ with Lie algebras $\ft \subset \fb \subset \fg$ and Weyl group $W \ce N_G(T)/T$, let $\bG$ be the reductive $S$-group that is the form of $G$ that is split Zariski locally on $S$,\footnote{We recall from \cite{SGA3IIInew}*{Expos\'{e} XXII, D\'{e}finition 1.13} that the root datum of a split group is necessarily constant on the base.} and suppose that there is a $\bG$-isomorphism

 and that $\Char(k(s))$ for $s \in S$ divides neither~$\#\pi_1(((G_{\ov{s}})_\der)^\ad)$ nor any coefficient in the expression of a root of $G_{\ov{s}}$ in terms of a base of simple roots.
 The Chevalley morphism \be \fg \ra \ft/W \qxq{admits a section} \eps\colon \ft/W \ra \fg^\reg \ee and for any $\bG_m$-torsor $\sL$ on $S$ with $\ft_\sL \ce \ft \times^{\bG_m}_S \sL$ and $\fg_\sL \ce \fg \times^{\bG_m}_S \sL$, the induced $S$-morphism \be [\fg_{\sL^{\tensor 2}}/G] \ra \ft_{\sL^{\tensor 2}}/W \qxq{admits a section} \eps_\sL \colon \ft_{\sL^{\tensor 2}}/W \ra [\fg^\reg_{\sL^{\tensor 2}}/G]. \ee \end{prop}